 BalanceNG is a modern, IPv6 capable software IP load balancing solution.
 It is small, fast, and easy to use and set up.
 It offers session persistence, different distribution methods (Round Robin, Random, Weighted Random, Least Session, Least Bandwidth, Hash, Agent, and Randomized Agent) and a customizable UDP health check agent in source code.
 It supports VRRP to set up high availability configurations on multiple nodes.
 It supports SNMP, integrating the BALANCENG-MIB with Net-SNMPD.
 It implements a very fast in-memory IP-to-location database, allowing powerful location-based server load-balancing.

 Release Notes: BalanceNG now sets RLIMIT_STACK to 1024K on Linux systems, limiting the consumed stack size per thread.
 The reload command now clears the ARP/ND6 cache only for changed target IPv4 and IPv6 addresses.

-cwwav takes one or more text files (or text read from standard input) and converts the text into a WAV audio file containing the CW (Morse code) representation of the text.
+cwwav takes one or more text files (or text read from standard input) and converts the text into an audio file (wav or mp3) containing the CW (Morse code) representation of the text.
 It's useful for generating practice files if you are learning CW and want to practice by listening to text.
 It's a very simple program but it is designed to do what it does well.
 That is, it is designed to produce good sounding CW output files, with proper timing and comfortable envelope to avoid keyclicks and to make the CW softer.